johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 Another factor to examine when deciding whether or not a transaction is verified is its possibility of immutability.
 The likelihood of a transaction being immutable is proportional to the number of blocks added to the chain since the transaction was approved.
 The bigger the number of blocks added, the more likely the transaction will become immutable.
 When a transaction’s depth exceeds 3k/f slots, it becomes immutable.
 The Ouroboros Praos protocol guarantees this.

-Sebastien Guillemot covers transaction finality, amongst other in things, in this informative deep dive on *Cardano & Algorand: Leader Selection Explained*
+Sebastien Guillemot covers transaction finality, amongst other in things, in this informative deep dive on *Cardano & Algorand: Leader Selection Explained*[^77]

 ## P2P (peer-to-peer)